ChuckJonas/vscode-apex-pmd/README.md

 ## Developing/Contributing

+### Prerequisites

+* node
+* bash: npm calls shell scripts and therefore bash is needed.
+Under Windows, make sure to run npm from within git-bash.
+* java: needs to be installed already.
+It is needed for executing PMD later on.

 ### Setup & Run

 1. `git clone`
 1. `npm install`
 1. debug -> `run extension`

+### Creating a installable vsix package

+`npm run vscode:package`

+This will create a file "apex-pmd-<version>.vsix", which can be directly installed in VS Code.

+### Executing automated tests

+`npm run test`

 ### Upgrading PMD